Higher-spin composites and emergent AdS$_3$ geometry in the $(1+1)$-dimensional Gross-Neveu model: Einstein--Hilbert Action from the Rank-2 Tensor

 This is the kinetic term for a spin-2 field on the AdS$_3$ background.
-We now decompose it into irreducible parts under the $1+1$d Lorentz group to extract the Fierz--Pauli structure.
+We now decompose it into irreducible parts under the $(1+1)$d Lorentz group to extract the Fierz-Pauli structure.
+We decompose the vector component $\varphi_\mu$ as